TSP Investment Options and Fund Performance

 The EAFE Index Fund holds common stocks of companies represented in the Morgan Stanley Capital International EAFE (Europe, Australasia and Far East) stock index, and uses a passive investment strategy of replicating the performance of the index.

 Each country’s weighting in the EAFE index is based on the total market value of its stock market relative to the market value of the stock markets of the other countries in the index.
 In turn, the weightings of the stocks in the EAFE index are based on each stock’s total market value relative to the market value of the other stocks of that country which are included in the index.
-Like the S&P 500, the EAFE index is considered a big company index, containing large international companies.
-Stocks of the United Kingdom and Japan make up about 22 and 20 percent respectively, with stocks of France, Australia, Switzerland and Germany about 8-9 percent each.
+Like the S&P 500, the EAFE index is a big company index.
+Stocks of the Japan make up about 25 percent and those of the United Kingdom about 17 percent, with stocks of France, Germany and Switzerland about 11, 9 and 9 percent, respectively.

 The L Funds